PediatricOpenTargets/documentation/README.md

 Publicly available files are further subjected to “germline masking,” which removes low frequency variants that could be used to identify the sample donor.
 For more details see the GitHub release at [Kid's First Somatic Variant Workflow](https://github.com/kids-first/kf-somatic-workflow) or to run the pipeline see the [CAVATICA App](https://cavatica.sbgenomics.com/public/apps/cavatica/apps-publisher/kfdrc-somatic-variant-workflow).
 Once in the Cavatica workflow page, please click on the "Read All" link to open up the full documentation.
-**Panel data was not reprocessed and the variant files provided by the submitters were merged with our harmonized data files.**
+Panel data was not reprocessed and the variant files provided by the submitters were merged with our harmonized data files.

 ### Somatic Alteration Data

 #### Small Variants

-<<<<<<< HEAD
 Multiple callers were used to determine single nucleotide variants (SNVs) since the literature suggests this reduces false positives.
 Using custom R scripts, a consensus SNV file was constructed, consisting only of SNVs that were called by 2 or more variant callers: GATK Mutect2, Strelka2, Lancet, and VarDict Java.
 See [the consensus calling documentation](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc-consensus-calling.md) for more detail on how the calls were combined.
 Annotations, including alternative gene and protein IDs and cancer references, were also added, see [the annotation calling workflow](https://github.com/kids-first/kf-somatic-workflow/blob/master/docs/kfdrc_annotation_subworkflow.md) for more details.
-**Also, the tumor mutation burden (TMB) was calculated for each sample as the number of variants divided by the size of the genome surveyed.
-Please see the [TMB documentation](https://github.com/PediatricOpenTargets/OpenPedCan-analysis/tree/dev/analyses/snv-callers#tumor-mutation-burden-calculation) for more details WILL NEED TO ADD MORE AND A PLOT DESCRIPTION LOWER IN THIS SECTION ONCE LIVE**

 A unique variant id consisting of the hg38 coordinates and the reference and alternative alleles was created for consistency.
 Then several variant frequencies were calculated for each of those IDs within each cancer group and cohort.